OmerSade1/todo-app/README.md

 # Todo App

-This is a simple Todo application built with Python, Flask, MySQL, and HTML/CSS/JavaScript.
-The application allows you to add, update, and delete todo items.
+This is a simple TODO application built with Python, Flask, MySQL, and HTML/CSS/JavaScript.
+The application allows you to add, update, and delete TODO items.

 ## Project Structure